coastal-AI/CoastalDroneMaps/README.md

 # Coastal Drone Maps

-**Coastal Drone Maps** is a collaborative platform developed by a network of institutions dedicated to mapping coastal habitats using drone technology.
-Its main objective is to provide clear insights into areas where drone surveys have already been carried out, fostering collaboration, optimizing resources, and minimizing redundant efforts.
+**Coastal Drone Maps** is a collaborative platform developed by a network of institutions commited to mapping coastal habitats using drone technology.
+Its primary goal is to provide clear overview of areas where drone surveys have already been conducted, fostering collaboration, optimizing resources, and minimizing redundant efforts.

 ## Viewer
-This collaborative viewer presents information from photogrammetric drone surveys, allowing users to explore flight dates, spatial coverage, and other relevant metadata.
-Previews of orthomosaics generated from these flights are available for reference; however, the full-resolution orthomosaics are not publicly accessible through this platform.
-To request access to orthomosaics, please contact the designated representative.
+This collaborative viewer displays metadata from photogrammetric drone surveys of coastal environments.
+Metadata refers mainly to flight location date and area covered.
+Where available, low-resolution previews of orthomosaics produced from these flights are provided for reference.
+Full-resolution orthomosaics are not distributed through this platform.

 All metadata and orthomosaic previews are shared under the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/deed.en).
-Contributing institutions retain full control over access to the complete orthomosaics and may apply their own licensing terms.
+Contributing institutions retain full ownership and control over the original orthomosaics and may define their own licensing terms.
+For questions about specific flights or datasets, please contact the respective authors listed in the metadata.

 ## Partners